Introduction To My Camino Updates

 From the municipal albergue (hostel) in Castrojeriz, Spain

-Praying friends, where to start…perhaps right where I am in a pilgimage hostel (30 beds) in the middle of hot, hot (100 degrees F) Spain!
-Each day is mostly about the basics, getting enough water, finding food (which the boys seem to need in abundance.
+Praying friends, where to start…perhaps right where I am in a pilgrimage hostel (30 beds) in the middle of hot (100 degrees F) Spain!
+Each day is mostly about the basics, getting enough water, finding food (which our sons seem to need in abundance.
 I’m the only pilgrim on the route that has not lost weight!), repacking my pack, taking a siesta…but all that here and now survival concern seems to make space for reflection, seeing through my life, leaning into God.
 Somehow I injured my leg four days ago.
 Each step hurts.
 I am accepting this as part of my Camino—living with pain while trying my best to take care of myself and keep going.
 Bar owners (the only place to eat here) have been gracious to provide me with ice and it seems that Ibuprofen is my miracle–it helps me from place to place.

 My high and low of the pilgrimage are the same.
 One day I ended up getting sun poisoning and the beginnings of a heat stroke.
 I happened to be walking alone that afternoon and ran out of water.
 Eventually I made it to the town of Najera where I found my family.
 The Tims had located a hostel for the night, but when we tried to get back to it we ran into a man who insisted we stay at his place.
 I went and sat on a park bench while my husband talked with him.
 Two old men insisted that I go to the town fountain and get more water.
-When we got into the hostel the man in charge took me upstairs to his house, lay me down on his massage table and covered me in cold lavender soaked towels.
+When we got into the hostel the man in charge took me upstairs to his house, lay me down on his massage table, and covered me in cold lavender soaked towels.
 Tony turned out to be a massage therapist and helped me recover.
 He had white pants on.
-Later I had Tim ask him about them, I obviously needed a pair to shield my swollen legs from the hot sun.
+Later I had Tim ask him about them; I obviously needed a pair to shield my swollen legs from the hot sun.
 Tony gave me his pants!

 While walking the Camino I have not met any other massage therapist-healers, nor has any other man given me his pants!
 Tony was more than an angel to me–he was God´s direct provision for my great need.
 I am still grateful for the restoration that I received through his gifts of wisdom and generosity.